Anan51/TDTbot/wit_data/zones/underwash/encounters/arms_dealer.md

 -------------
 tdt$shady_shop

 The man gives you a nod.
 He turns around and presses a button below the counter that responds with a *beep*.
-Behind the man unflods a set of massive metallic shudders that reveal a haul of confescated goods from the hands of dead adventurers (use  `tdt$wit_shop` if you have 3 higaurd keycards you can exchange it for :dagger: **High Guard**: :shield:, +:shield: per missing :large_blue_diamond:)
+Behind the man unflods a set of massive metallic shudders that reveal a haul of confescated goods from the hands of dead adventurers (use  `tdt$wit_shop` if you have 3 higaurd keycards you can exchange it for :dagger: **High Guard**: :shield:, +:shield: per missing :large_blue_diamond:.
+You sell Ornate weapons for three times their total values here)

 -------------
 tdt$shady_goody